PayDevs/awesome-oss-monetization/approaches/paid-features.md

 # Monetization via Paid Features

-Payment offers made by companies or individuals to develop new features, functionalities, interfaces, etc. important to their use-case.
+Payment offers made by companies or individuals to develop new features, functionalities, interfaces, etc. important to their business-case.
 Often these are one-time payment offers for one feature, but hundred of users have thousands of feature requests.

 Requires: